 Berklee has curriculum transfer agreements with schools and colleges across the globe, allowing some accepted students to enter Berklee as an upper-semester student, thereby finishing their Boston program in just over two years, in some cases.
 These programs exist in North America, Asia, Europe, and Latin America and result in significant savings in the cost of a Berklee degree, an ideal alternative in cases where financing is a significant barrier.

 We have a robust online extension school, Berklee Online.
 For eight years in a row, it has received the award for best online course in the United States and enrolls 10,000 students per year from all over the world.
 If you do well in an online course and later decide to attend the physical school, those studies may help you succeed in CBXs and placement exams.
 Plus, some Berklee Online courses are accepted for credit once you enroll for undergraduate study in Boston.

-To learn more about these strategies, please contact representatives in our Financial Aid or Registrar offices.
+To learn more about these strategies, please contact representatives in our Registrar's Office.